ifm/ifm3d/doc/sphinx/content/installation_instructions/install_from_source_linux.md

 > Note: you can speed up the build by using `ninja`, with `cmake -GNinja -DCMAKE_INSTALL_PREFIX=/usr ..`.

-### Build debian packages from source
+### Build Debian packages from source

 #### Dependencies
-If you plan to build the debian packages and have the dependencies computed for you dynamically (see the note below on the `repackage` target), you will also need:
+If you plan to build the Debian packages and have the dependencies computed for you dynamically (see the note below on the `repackage` target), you will also need: